 Booking accommodation on this island is old school.
 Research hotels, get their phone number, call them, get a price, hang up, call someone else, compare, then look at reviews and call back to book.
 Barely any hotels, you can book online apart from the larger more expensive resorts, so it was rather painful trying to determine where to stay.

 Here are some recommendations based on our research.
+Please note prices can change depending on the time of year.

 - Ewan’s Place (between Coral Bay/Long Beach, shown above) – We stayed here and recommend it to any backpacker looking for a budget option.
 The chalets are basic with private bathrooms, little balconies and 4 posted beds with mosquito nets.
 The only downside is the heat.
 It was unbearable inside during the day but the evenings were doable (they include 2 strong fans).
 They also have the #1 restaurant on the island and the fastest Wifi in the whole of the Perhentians and 24/7 electricity, unlike most other places.
 Cost 90 MYR/$20 USD or 75 MYR/$17 USD if you stay longer than 3 nights.